 Patient-Specific Functional Scale

-Rate your difficulty with activities that are important to you (0 = able to perform, 10 = unable to perform)
+Rate your difficulty with activities that are important to you (0 = able to perform at your usual level, 10 = unable to perform).

 Time:3 min